hubotio/hubot/docs/deploying/unix.md

 ## Updating code on the server

-The simplest way to update your hubot's code is going to be to have a git checkout of your hubot's source code (that you've created during [Getting Started](../index.md), not the [github/hubot repository](http://github.com/github/hubot), and just git pull to get change.
+The simplest way to update your botforge's code is going to be to have a git checkout of your botforge's source code (that you've created during [Getting Started](../index.md), not the [hubot-new/botforge repository](http://github.com/hubot-new/botforge), and just git pull to get change.
 This may feel a dirty hack, but it works when you are starting out.

 If you have a Ruby background, you might be more comfortable using